insure logo

 If you do not drive a lot over a year, check out these programs to see if they are available in your state and would cover your specific needs.
 If so, give one of them a shot to save.

-If, for some reason, you don’t like the program, you can go back to a policy that doesn’t take miles so seriously.
+If, for some reason, you don’t like the program, you can go back to a traditional policy.

-Many insurance companies are offering usage-based insurance (UBI) for drivers to try out.
+Many insurance companies are offering usage-based insurance (UBI) for drivers.
 These programs will consider your mileage but are more concerned with monitoring your driving behavior to see if you’ll earn a discount.

 Here is an overview of a few of the usage-based offerings:

-Progressive’s Snapshot.
+Progressive Snapshot.
 Snapshot was one of the first UBI rating programs.
-Your driving is tracked through either a mobile app or a tracking device you plug into your car’s onboard diagnostic port.
+Your driving is tracked through a mobile app or a tracking device you plug into your car’s onboard diagnostic port.

-The tracking reveals your driving habits, such as how much you drive when you drive, and how you drive.
-If you brake too hard or speed too much, it can lower your driver score — which could increase your rates in some states.
-If, instead, you show good driving behavior, you’ll earn a discount.
+The tracking reveals your driving habits, such as how much you drive, when you drive, and how you drive.
+Braking too hard or speeding too much can lower your driver score, which could increase your rates in some states.
+If you show good driving behavior, you’ll earn a discount.

-Allstate’s Drivewise.
-A little different than Milewise, this program has you plug in a device and determines if you can get a higher safe driver discount.
+Allstate Drivewise.
+A little different than Milewise, this program has you plug in a device to determine if you can get a higher safe-driver discount.
 Allstate says the discount can be up to 40%.

-Farmers’ Signal.
-By signing up and downloading the Farmers Signal app, you have the chance to earn discounts at your next renewal if you display good driving habits — although it’s also possible that risky behaviors could drive your costs higher.
+Farmers Signal.
+By signing up and downloading the Farmers Signal app, you can earn discounts at your next renewal if you display good driving habits — although it’s also possible that risky behaviors could drive your costs higher.

-You are also eligible to win rewards in a drawing each month if you keep your focused driving score at 80% or better.
+You can also win rewards in a drawing each month if you keep your focused driving score at 80% or better.

 How to save on car insurance